 Compensation to Human Research Subjects in Clinical Studies

-It is the policy of Pfizer that research subjects may be compensated for their participation in clinical studies.
-Compensation amount and the method and timing of disbursement must be consistent with the laws, regulations, and guidelines of the region in which the study is being conducted and must not improperly influence a research subjectýs decision to participate.
+It is Pfizer policy that subjects may be compensated for their participation in Pfizer-sponsored studies.
+Compensation amount and the method and timing of disbursement must be consistent with the laws, regulations, and guidelines of the region in which the study is conducted and must not improperly influence a subject’s decision to participate.

-Compensation of minor subjects who participate in clinical studies should be given additional consideration.
+Compensation of minors who participate in studies must be given additional consideration.
 Parents or guardians who incur expenses for travel, parking and childcare for siblings may receive compensation for those expenses.
 However, such compensation must not become an improper incentive to enroll the minor.

-- Reviewed and approved by an Institutional Review Board/Independent Ethics Committee (IRB/IEC) and offered for all subjects in the cohort (i.e., not specific to an individual).
-The nature and amount of compensation to research subjects shall be disclosed in the documentation of the voluntary informed consent.
-Any compensation to potential subjects should reflect local financial conditions so as to avoid unduly influencing enrollment decisions.
+- Reviewed and approved by an Institutional Review Board/Independent Ethics Committee (IRB/IEC) and developed based on consistent criteria (i.e. offered for all subjects in a country, at a site or to subjects in the same treatment group at a site).
+Variation at the individual subject level is not permitted.
+The nature and amount of compensation to subjects must be disclosed in the documentation of the voluntary informed consent.
+Any compensation to potential subjects must reflect local financial conditions so as to avoid unduly influencing enrollment decisions.

-- Prorated (e.g., per visit) and not contingent on completion of the study by the research subject.
-Research subjects must be free to withdraw from a study at any time without penalty or loss of benefits to which they are otherwise entitled.
+- Prorated (e.g., per visit) and not contingent on completion of the study by the subject.
+Subjects must be free to withdraw from a study at any time without penalty or loss of benefits to which they are otherwise entitled.

-Note that Pfizer generally covers the cost of protocol-required treatments and procedures supplied during clinical studies it sponsors and arranges for medical care for any physical injury or illness that occurs as a direct result of taking part in a Pfizer-sponsored clinical study.
+Note that Pfizer generally covers the cost of protocol-required treatments and procedures supplied during Pfizer-sponsored studies and arranges for medical care for any physical injury or illness that occurs as a direct result of taking part in a Pfizer-sponsored study.
 Pfizer reimburses this medical care at no expense to the subject.

-Seek guidance from R&D Legal should any post-study care be required or requested, which includes treatment or other benefits of tangible value provided to a subject after the subjectýs participation in a clinical study ends.
+Research and Development (R&D) Legal provides guidance for any request of post-study care, which includes treatment or other benefits of tangible value provided to a subject after their participation in a study ends.

-The clinical lead is responsible for assessing whether compensation to subjects is appropriate for studies that they sponsor or conduct, in consultation with Contracts and Outsourcing (C&O) and R&D Legal as necessary, and for developing a compensation structure that is consistent with this policy.
+The clinical lead or equivalent is responsible for assessing whether compensation to subjects is appropriate for studies that they sponsor or conduct, in consultation with the outsourcing lead and R&D Legal as necessary, and for developing a compensation structure that is consistent with this policy.
 Final approval of compensation and any changes to compensation of subjects is up to the relevant IRB/IEC overseeing the study.